appernetic/appernetic-hugo-project/content/post/use-live-chat-to-beat-the-competition.md

 I chose HappyFox Chat for Live Chat and Zoho Support for helpdesk/customer portal, no integration between them.

-It was easy to implement Happyfoxchat and I built a branded customer portal with Zoho Support: https://help.appernetic.io.
-One problem I have found with HappyFox chat is that the mobile version is opening a window in a new tab which​ is a bit annoying.
+It was easy to implement Happyfoxchat and I also built a branded customer portal with Zoho Support: https://help.appernetic.io.
+One problem I have found with HappyFox chat is that the mobile version is opening a window in a new tab which is a bit annoying.

 ![Appernetic.io with Happyfoxchat ][2]

-Today I found [crisp][3] and [smooch][4] which are promising Live Chats.
+Now I have found [crisp][3] and [smooch][4] which are promising Live Chats.
 Check them out and let me know if they are good!

   [1]: https://res.cloudinary.com/appernetic/v1468511020/qk7aidqewk3xr7msnie1